The Snowflake Fairy

 What can give us more hope that the end of winter is near than to see the young shoots of snowdrops (Galanthus spp.) emerging from the frost-covered ground?
-We can be well assured that spring is just around the corner by the very sight of their blooms standing out against the melting snow.
-Often the first bulb of the year to bloom, snowdrops are not only beautiful, but easy to grow.
+We can be well assured that spring is just around the corner by the very sight of their blooms standing out against the melting snow or brown earth.
+Often the first bulbs to bloom, snowdrops are not only beautiful, but easy to grow.

 Snowdrops can be easily forced indoors as well.
 In the fall, plant four bulbs 1 inch deep in a 4-inch pot.
 Put the pots in a cold frame, unheated greenhouse, or refrigerator, where the temperature range is between 35 and 43 degrees.
 Approximately 10 to 12 weeks later, check to see if buds have developed.
 If so, bring them into a cool, bright indoor spot, making sure the compost does not dry out.

 For outdoor displays, plant bulbs as soon as they are available in the fall.
 Place in a sunny or semi-shady site, in moist soil with a large proportion of humus.
 The site should be well drained, with a neutral to alkaline pH level.
 Set bulbs 3 to 4 inches deep and 2 to 3 inches apart, or scatter them for a more naturalized look.
 Water regularly when they are in bloom.
 Little fertilizing is needed.
 When flowering has finished, let the leaves dies back naturally.
 The leaves continue to produce food for next season's bulbs.